-If your switch is running PVST+, rapid PVST+, or MSTP, you can enable the BPDU guard feature for the entire switch or for an interface.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.
+If your switch is running PVST or MSTP, you can enable the BPDU guard feature for the entire switch or for an interface.
+The MSTP is available only if you have the enhanced software image installed on your switch.

 Understanding BPDU Filtering